suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 Whereas 'objects' never really clicked in my previous excursions into the language, now it became what was meant by the language's credo *everything is an object*: from the smallest pieces of data to the comprehensive built-in methods to process them, objects allow the layered organisation of all these things by binding them in any which way you like.
 This freedom of compositing abstract objects is dizzying at first, as the same data and methods can be referenced anytime, anywhere and can be part of multiple objects.
-You have to develop a feeling for where things originate, which can be
+You have to develop a feeling for where things originate, which can be especially complicated for complex apps as Obsidian.

+As I got increasingly comfortable with the execution flow of both Obsidian and the dev console,
 #### From window to class
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM3MTM4ODk3MCwtNTIxNjIxNTU2LC01NT
-c0Mjg4MzcsLTE0MzI1MzAzMjksLTUwMTA4NzU4MiwtMjAyNzg2
-ODc5OSw1ODEyMDY3MTksLTk3MDc0Mzg4OCwxNTExNTM2Njc2XX
-0=
+eyJoaXN0b3J5IjpbLTEwMTYxNjE4MjksLTUyMTYyMTU1NiwtNT
+U3NDI4ODM3LC0xNDMyNTMwMzI5LC01MDEwODc1ODIsLTIwMjc4
+Njg3OTksNTgxMjA2NzE5LC05NzA3NDM4ODgsMTUxMTUzNjY3Nl
+19
 -->